 Mrs. Wallace Reid, also known as Dorothy Davenport, independently produced the movie, while introducing the story on camera.
 Dorothy Arzner wrote the script from an original story by Adela Rogers St. Johns.
 Reid’s husband Wallace Reid was a well-known movie star for Famous Players-Lasky.
 Tragically, after being seriously injured in a job-related train accident, Wallace was only able to continue working with the aid of morphine.
 Mr. Reid eventually became addicted and died in 1923.

-The gates to Fremont Place appear in the movie and in Chaplin’s Idle Class (1921) (upper right).
+The surviving gates to Fremont Place appear in the movie and in Chaplin’s Idle Class (1921) (upper right).

 Fred takes Gabrielle on a date to the former Abbott Kinney Pier in Venice.
-Although they purchase tickets for the “Giant Dipper” roller-coaster, they filmed aboard the “Some Kick” coaster at the end of the pier.
+Although they purchase tickets for the “Giant Dipper” roller-coaster, they filmed aboard the second “Some Kick” coaster at the far end of the pier.
 Marc Wanamaker – Bison Archives.

 Upper right, Gabrielle checks out the New High Street side of the former LA County Jail, fronting Temple Street, matching a similar view on New High Street from Max Linder’s Seven Years Bad Luck (1921).